wikipathways/pfocr-database/_figures/PMC4200213__cshperspectmed-TUB-021105_F4.md

 ---
 figid: PMC4200213__cshperspectmed-TUB-021105_F4
+figtitle: Biosynthetic pathway of mycolic acids in Mtb and site of action of anti-TB drugs
+organisms:
+- Mycobacterium tuberculosis
+pmcid: PMC4200213
+filename: cshperspectmed-TUB-021105_F4.jpg
 figlink: /pmc/articles/PMC4200213/figure/A021105F4/
 number: F4
 caption: Biosynthetic pathway of mycolic acids in Mtb and site of action of anti-TB